top of page

 The adjective 'dreadful' shares its etymological roots with the verb 'dread.'
 It originated from the Old English word 'drædan,' which meant 'to fear' or 'to be afraid of.'
 This Old English term is believed to have evolved from earlier Germanic sources.
 Therefore, the etymology of 'dreadful' conveys the idea of something that is extremely unpleasant, causing great fear, terror, or anxiety.
 Over time, the word 'dreadful' came to describe situations, events, or things that inspire a deep and intense sense of dread or fear due to their severe unpleasantness or threatening nature.
 The adjective 'dreadful' encapsulates the notion of extreme and overwhelming negativity, reflecting its use to describe highly distressing or horrifying experiences.

-Quiz: Find the meaning of the adjective dreadful:
+Find the correct meaning of the adjective dreadful:

 Try Again!